1. Purpose and Scope

 Quality - We look to ensure that our residents are safe in their homes by supporting the prevision of well-maintained homes which are in line with legislative and regulatory requirements.

-When things go wrong - Residents can communicate concerns through our formal channels.
+When things go wrong - Residents can communicate concerns through our formal channels: via telephone, email, our website or our social media channels.

 8. Related legislation and other documents: